RIT-EVT/rampup/README.md

 more hardware.
 Specifically, you'll need a Firmware Test Board (FTB) and a click board with the TMP117 chip on it.
 At the end, you'll also need a Saleae Logic Analyzer to see the I2C waveforms.
-To get this working, you need to modify `targets/phase1/main.cpp` and `src/dev/TMP117.cpp`.
+To get this working, you need to modify `targets/phase2/main.cpp` and `src/dev/TMP117.cpp`.
 The header file `include/dev/TMP117.hpp` has been provided for you.

 ### Task Breakdown
 1. Write the constructor and implementation for `readTemp()` in `TMP117.hpp`.
-2. Write the target code to call these functions and print it over UART.
+2. Write the target code to call these functions and print temperatures over UART.
-3. Use the Saleae to decode the waveforms and confirm the data matches what is output over UART.
+3. Use the Saleae to decode the waveforms on SDA and SCL and confirm the data matches what is output over UART.

 ### Suggestions
 - Read the I2C documentation.